dtdoering/BlastScript/README.md

-# BlastScript
+# orthofind
-Use tblastn to find homologs among genomes on cluster
+Use tblastn to find orthologous genes among yeast genomes on cluster